andrewsingh/andrewsingh.github.io/content/posts/text-not-tracks.md

 - The artist genres similarity is computed as a prominence-weighted sum of the genre similarities to the text query.
 Since there is only a single query embedding, no cross-similarity formulation is needed here.
 - The era similarity component is discarded from the final score computation, since the query is simply a string $s$ with no release date.

 To embed a new text query $s$, we use the same embedding model that we used to embed the track and artist profiles, to ensure the query embedding is in the same embedding space as the tracks and artists.
-A complete formulation of the scoring formula for text-to-song search is included in [[#Ranking for Text-to-song Search]].
+A complete formulation of the scoring formula for text-to-song search is included in [Ranking for Text-to-song Search](#ranking-for-text-to-song-search).

 # Experiments